 What better way to start off a blog than with my trip to Rolex?
 Granted, it’s…3 weeks late, but better late than never, right?

 Last year, after watching the live feed of Rolex and getting through most of the summer watching the ERM series and Olympics, I decided to cross off one of my bucket list items: going to a top horse event.
-It’s a bit non-specific for a reason.
-Tastes change, and I’ve already seen some good, big events – Silver Dollar show and High Roller Reining classic here in Vegas, and the NRHA Futurity in OKC.
-But Rolex is something completely different.
-It’s different than just the plain jumper shows, and to be quite honest, the hunter/western pleasure shows are just kind of….boring and quiet after you watch a screaming, yelling round of reining.
-But Rolex is something else entirely.
 So, I put away money, I planned, and one dream on my bucket list is now crossed off.

 I’m lumping the two dressage days together because it was basically the same thing both days, but they were still exciting.
 My friend who I really wanted to come with me (she events) couldn’t get the time off of work, so it was just me and myself, which was totally okay.

 I flew in Wednesday, got my lodgings at a B & B (worth the ridiculous amount of money btw), and was ready to have a go Thursday morning.
-It was a relative ghost town on Thursday – me in my naiveté thought “No way!
-There’s got to be more people that attend this thing!”
-Let’s just say I was in for a rude awakening on Friday.
-But more on that later.
+It was relatively quiet that day, but I didn’t expect it to get so busy come Friday!

-When I arrived, I was pretty sure that I would get bored of dressage and not want to stay for the whole thing and go shopping instead.
-Well, I stayed for the whole thing.
+When I arrived, I was pretty sure that I would mostly roam around the grounds, see the sights, watch a little dressage, and do a little shopping.
+Well, I watched the whole thing.
 And only did a teensy amount of shopping.
-Mostly as I was walking out and caught the secondary Rolex booth.
 But Thursday was a really quiet day, and it was nice to sit and watch all the combinations ride.
 I was really interested in how each of them rode the pattern and their cues and just watching what they were doing.
 I’m a huge watcher.
 Tell it to me once, then let me watch it and I will pick it apart for hours to see everything that’s going on.
+I did listen to the commentators as well, and that helped a lot as I watched a lot of the riders go.

 I didn’t get to see many shops Thursday, so I was excited to return and shop Friday.